-I already check all licences, we have a driving for work policy and the vehicles are all under 2 years old and serviced regularly.
-Are we not doing enough already?
+We check licences & have a driving for work policy & the vehicles are all under 2 years old & serviced regularly.
+Are we doing enough?

 - It’s a good start that you check licences and have a driving for work policy in place and this certainly goes a long way to ensuring your drivers are aware of their responsibilities.
 When your vehicles are serviced, they will no doubt be in a roadworthy condition.
 However, who takes responsibility between each service?
 Are you certain your drivers truly appreciate and carry out their responsibilities when it comes to daily maintenance of the vehicle?
 We can ensure your drivers truly appreciate this and take responsibility.
 We can also perform a detailed licence check on all drivers.

 I only employ drivers I can trust.
 They are good drivers and have never had an accident so why would they need a fleet risk assessment?

 Every driver within your business is a potential risk – even the experienced and trustworthy ones.
 A crash only has to happen once to cause serious injury (or worse) and disruption to your business.
 If you make the assumption that your drivers are ‘good drivers’ you will never properly identify any risks present in their driving – and as such you will not be able to act to reduce them.
 In the event of a fatality, your procedures are likely to be investigated and without regular risk assessments your business will be at risk of prosecution.
 You must be able to show that you have taken reasonable steps to ensure the safety of your drivers while at work.
 Doing nothing is not really an option.

 Once a risk assessment has been completed, how will I know which areas my drivers should focus on to improve?